Written By: Elizabeth Morris and Chelsea Raineri

 One of the many perks of living in Southern California is the beach, and what pairs better with beach-life than tacos and beer?!
 We spent many days trekking it through countless locations in search of the best, and here are the results.

 With roots dating back to 1939, it’s no wonder that Santa Monica Seafood has mastered the fish taco.
 Thursdays from 2-5 p.m. at Santa Monica Seafood, a-la-carte tacos are $3 and house beer is $2.50!
-With tacos from the Classic Baja with battered cod, cabbage, baja sauce, and pico de gallo, to their Marinated Octopus taco, with cabbage, avocado, and lemon aioli, anyone will find a taco that fits their taste.
+With tacos from the Fried Baja with battered cod, cabbage, baja sauce, and pico de gallo, to their Sautéed Shrimp with avocado salsa, cabbage and pico de gallo, anyone will find a taco that fits their taste.

 Native Knowledge: Santa Monica Seafood was originally located on the Santa Monica Pier before opening their Southern California locations.